harvardinformatics/short-trainings/scRNA-intro/SinglecellRNAseq.md

 ## scRNAseq data structures
 Because sequencing effort is spread across thousands of cells for which expression is estimated for tens of thousands of features, scRNAseq matrices are sparse, meaning that there are lots of small counts, and more importantly, lots of zero counts.
 The resulting count matrices are often referred to as "zero-inflated", leading to debate about the sources of zero-inflation, and whether the counts are in fact zero-inflated.
 Relevant papers to look at are [Jiang et al. 2022, *Genome Biology*](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02601-5), and [Svensson 2022, *Nature Biotechnology*](https://www.nature.com/articles/s41587-019-0379-5).
 Wherever the consensus ultimately lands on the statistical front, pratically speaking, the count matrices are comprised of rows that represent features (either gene ids or isoform ids), and columns that represent cells.
+Additional data files that typically accompany the matrix are:

+* table of cell barcodes corresponding to columns in the matrix
+* table of features, which for 10x libraries are gene symbols, which are rows in the matrix

 ## Constructing a workflow (at least the initial part of it!)